Backbase/boat-bay/README.md

 ### Intro

-Boat bay allows for the management of products specs.
+Boat bay allows for the management and linting of products' specs.
 This documentation will explain how to configure the application and how to use it effectively

 ### Bootstrap file